UWPCE-PythonCert/IntroToPython-2014/_sources/session01.txt

 Work through the supplemental tutorials on setting up your `Command Line`_ for good development support.

-Make sure you've got your editor set up productively -- at the very very least, make sure it does Python indentation well.
+Make sure you've got your editor set up productively -- at the very very least, make sure it does Python indentation and syntax coloring well.

 **Advanced Editor Setup:**